jmyers7/book/_sources/chapters/theory-to-practice.md

 ## Histograms

 In the previous section, we used a plot of the ECDF of the Airbnb prices in order to _visualize_ the empirical distribution.
-From this plot, we were able to get a sense of the _shape_ of the dataset.
+From this plot, we were able to get a sense of the _shape_ of the dataset that informed our choice of probabilistic model.

 There are a few more ways that we might attempt to visualize the empirical distribution.
 Indeed, since the empirical distribution of the Airbnb prices is technically discrete, we might attempt to visualize it using the probability histograms that we saw in {numref}`prob-histo` and implemented in the [thrid programming assignment](https://github.com/jmyers7/stats-book-materials/tree/main/programming-assignments).
 However, as we saw in the previous section, the data points in our sample are so numerous and packed so closely together that such a probability histogram would be essentially useless.
-We would have $3{,}548$ bars in our histogram, one for each unique price in our dataset!
+We would have $10{,}666$ bars in our histogram, one for each unique price in our dataset!

 But here's an idea: Suppose we "bin together" nearby prices along the $x$-axis _before_ we draw the histogram.
-In other words, imagine we chop up the $x$-axis into smaller subintervals called _bins_, and then group together nearby data points in these bins:
+In other words, imagine we chop up the $x$-axis into smaller subintervals called _bins_, and then group together nearby data points in these bins.
+Here's an example using a toy dataset consisting of $m=14$ points:

 ```{image} ../img/bins1.svg
 :width: 100%